pauljonescodes/Rutgers-University-Notes/Philosophy/Leibniz.md

 -   Read for monday the assignment for wednesday

-February 25th, 2013 - Reading: Chris Swoyer, 'Leibnizian Expression', *Journal of the History of Philosophy* 33 (1995), 65-94 {#february-25th-2013---reading-chris-swoyer-leibnizian-expression-journal-of-the-history-of-philosophy-33-1995-65-94}
+February 25th, 2013 - Reading: Chris Swoyer, 'Leibnizian Expression', *Journal of the History of Philosophy* 33 (1995), 65-94
 -----------------------------------------------------------------------------------------------------------------------------

-### Leibniz on Expression {#leibniz-on-expression}
+### Leibniz on Expression

 > I set out the relevant data for this project, including Leibniz's
 > terse characterizations of expression, his examples of it, and, what
 > is often neglected by those commentators who do explore the notion,
 > his views about the role of expression in human reasoning.

-#### Leibniz's Characterizations of Expression. {#leibnizs-characterizations-of-expression.}
+#### Leibniz's Characterizations of Expression.

 > I. That is said to express a thing in which there are relations that
 > correspond to the relations of the thing expressed.